RockitBootcamp/Student-Resources/jQuery/05 AJAX/README.md

 ### AJAX

-AJAX stands for Asynchronous JavaScript And XML.
+AJAX stands for *Asynchronous JavaScript And XML*.
 It's actually an outdated term, but still in common use, so it's good to know.
 The updated acronym is XHR (XML HTTP Request).

 ### JSON